ScottVaverchak/truck-vs-rig-net/README.md

+# OH HAI!

+## Training a ML network on data that the model you are using is based on is a bad idea

+### Archiving this to make more better networks

 # Truck Vs Rig Network

 This network will classify a image of a truck or semi as a truck or a semi.